-When considering low growing plants for weed control, the key is to choose varieties that grow as aggressively as the weeds.
-Spreading flowers that hug the ground are very attractive because once they grow in, they transform your weedy lot into an oasis of beauty.
+When considering low-growing plants for weed control, the key is to choose varieties that grow as aggressively as the weeds.
+Spreading flowers that hug the ground is beautiful because they transform your weedy lot into an oasis of beauty once they grow in.

-Some wonderful and effective ground covers to consider are Ajuga, Vinca minor and English ivy.
+Some excellent and effective ground covers to consider are Ajuga, Vinca minor, and English ivy.
 English ivy will cascade down a weedy hillside or tumble over a brick structure, softening the angles and lending an air sophistication.
-As a bonus, this lovely plant will either stay evergreen during the winter months or will transform into wonderful coppery tones.
-Only put this type of ivy where you want it because it spreads very rapidly and can quickly clamor up nearby old growth trees.
+This lovely plant will either stay evergreen during the winter months or transform into wonderful coppery tones as a bonus.
+Only put this type of ivy where you want it because it spreads rapidly and can quickly clamor up nearby old-growth trees.

-For an early explosion of color consider Vinca minor.
-Periwinkle, as it is commonly known, offers small star-like flowers in shades of lavender, blue, or purple.
+For an early explosion of color, consider Vinca minor.
+As commonly known, Periwinkle offers small star-like flowers in shades of lavender, blue, or purple.
 Periwinkles grow to about 4 to 8 inches tall and look like little twinkling stars.
 These lovely flowers welcome spring and stay around for about a month.
 After this beautiful flush of blooms, your garden is left with either a carpet of beautiful, shiny green leaves or variegated cream and white leaves.
-This is an evergreen plant, so it will not look dowdy in the winter months.
+That is an evergreen plant, so it will not look dowdy in the winter months.
 They are easy spreaders and are reliable growers year in and year out.
-Dependable and beautiful and not overly invasive, these flowers make a lovely addition your garden while holding back unwanted weeds.
+Dependable and beautiful and not overly invasive, these flowers make a lovely addition to your garden while holding back unwanted weeds.